no-today/axon-quick-start/chat-getting-started/README.md

 The expected behavior has been described in the `ChatRoomTest` class, using the Axon Test Fixtures.

 To make these tests pass, you will need to implement the following command handlers:
-1. The handler for the `CreateRoomCommand` creates a new instance of a `ChatRoom`.
-   Therefore, this command handler is a constructor, instead of a regular method.
+1. The handler for the `CreateRoomCommand` creates a new instance of a `ChatRoom Therefore, this command handler is a constructor, instead of a regular method.
    The method should `apply` (static method on `AggregateLifecycle`) a `RoomCreatedEvent`.